bartonlp/site-class/README.md

 cp vendor/bartonlp/site-class/README.html .
 ```

-If you have Apache or Nginx installed then you should have made your project root somewhere
-withing your DocumentRoot, for example /var/www/html/myproject.
+If you have Apache or Nginx installed then you should have made your project root somewhere within your DocumentRoot, for example '/var/www/html/myproject'.

 If you don't have Apache or Nginx installed on your computer you can use the PHP server.
 Do the following from your project root: